fireundubh/playwithfire/mods/auto-loot/documentation.md

 Destinations | From the **Rules>Destinations** submenu, you can define the **rules** for all or individual filters.
 If a filter is set to loot to a workshop, from the **Rules>Filters** submenu, you can select which workshop.
 Ownership | From this menu, you can toggle crime-related settings:<br><br>&bull; **Auto Lockpick**: Auto Loot can automatically pick locks, yielding XP and loot from locked containers.<br>&bull; **Auto Steal**: Auto Loot can steal owned loot.<br>&bull; **Auto Steal Reaction**: Auto Loot can steal owned loot without triggering combat.
 Advanced | From this menu, you can toggle miscellaneous settings:<br><br>&bull; **Filter Mode**: Can be set to Take All (fast) or Take Any (slow, but precise)<br>&bull; **Loot Notifications**: Can be shown or hidden<br>&bull; **Loot Settlements**: Can be ignored or not; useful for building or tearing down settlements<br>&bull; **Loot Only Actors Killed by Player**: Can loot kills by player or anyone<br>&bull; **Remove Bodies on Loot**: Can disable bodies to declutter the wasteland
-Debug | From this menu, you can access debug options:<br><br>&bull; **Retrieve lost items if they exist**: Auto Loot sends items to off-stage dummy actors who then send their items to a destination.
+Debug | From this menu, you can access debug options:<br><br>&bull; **Flush dummies**: Auto Loot sends items to off-stage dummy actors who then send their items to a destination.
 This avoids a game bug associated with the player inventory that can cause crashes.
 If loot appears to be missing, however, there is *a remote, nearly impossible chance* that those items are "backed up" on those off-stage dummy actors.
-Triggering this option will force them to send their items to the configured destination.
+Triggering this option will force them to send their items to the configured destination.<br>&bull; **Uninstall**: Removes all filter perks from the player and shuts down the holotape quest.
+Only available in v1.2.4 and later.
+Equivalent to turning off all filters and using the console to stop the holotape quest.

 # Pause/Resume